theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/parquet.md

 **Note:** Filling out the field **Output directory** creates a new folder, if it doesn't exist.

 **Compatibability mode**<br>
-You can choose between *Pure* and *Spark* for the compatibility mode. *Spark* does not support the data types used in pure mode, so other data types need to be used.
+You can choose between *Pure*, *Spark* and *BigQuery* for the compatibility mode.
+*Spark* does not support the data types used in pure mode, so other data types need to be used.
+*BigQuery* formats columns names to be compatible with Google BigQuery, see [BigQuery Documentation: Column Names](https://cloud.google.com/bigquery/docs/schemas?hl=en#column_names.

 ### Checking the extraction result